keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 which runs as part of a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/).

-A Keptn task can be defined in either of two ways:
+A Keptn task can be defined in either of two ways, differentiated by the `spec` section:

-* Define a Kubernetes application container, that includes a runtime,  an application and its runtime dependencies.
+* Define a custom Kubernetes application container, that includes a runtime,  an application and its runtime dependencies.
   This gives you a lot of flexibility,